jesusizq/music_task_manager/README.md

 ## Faking data

-To fake data, you can run the following script:
+To fake a raw CSV data, you can run the following script to store a raw CSV at `utils/csv_files`:

 ```sh
 python3 song_faker.py